 The Transducens group is proud to announce that EAMT 2018, the 21th Annual Conference of the European Association for Machine Translation, will take place in Alacant, from May 28 to May 30, 2018.
 Calls for research and user papers are available at the conference website: http://eamt2018.dlsi.ua.es/

 Prof. Mikel L. Forcada, member of the Transducens group, has been elected to be the next President of the European Association for Machine Translation in the last General Assembly held in Antalya (Turkey) on May 12, 2015.
 Prof. Forcada will hold office for the next two years.

 The group leaded by Pedro A. Pernías Peco, one of the members of our group, has been awarded in the MOOC Focused Research Awards organised by Google.
 Their work Improvement of students’ interaction in MOOCs using participative networks has been one of the 7 projects awarded, which will be supported by Google for their development.
 This project will focus on studying the involvement of MOOC students in the platform UniMOOC.

 The Apertium project, a free/open-source rule-based machine translation platform in which the Transducens group has been strongly involved since its inception, is, for the fourth year in a row, one of the 10 free/open-source organizations selected by Google for the Google Code-In.
-Google Code-In is a contest to introduce pre-university students (aged 13 … Continue reading